SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_Java_updating.md

 1. Download the latest OpenJDK 8 Java binaries from the official website.

 > [!TIP]
-> You can download the latest OpenJDK binaries from [wiki.openjdk.java.net](https://wiki.openjdk.java.net/display/jdk8u/Main).
+> You can download the latest OpenJDK binaries from [the OpenJDK wiki](https://wiki.openjdk.java.net/display/jdk8u/Main).

 1. Stop the *Cassandra* service.